MooersLab/pymolsnips/README.md

 It is designed to be easier to use than Emacs.
 It can be operated with Vim, Emacs, or a hybrid of key bindings.
 You enable layers to extend its functionality.
-It can edit Jupyter Notebooks via the Ipython-layer.
+Spaceemacs can be used to edit Jupyter Notebooks via the Ipython-layer.

 ### SciMax

 [SciMax](http://kitchingroup.cheme.cmu.edu/scimax) is a being developed by the chemical engineer John Kitchin at Carnegie Mellon University.
 This variant of Emacs is being optimized for supporting the preparation of scientific manuscripts.
-Several YouTube videos of John talking about SciMax are available.
+Several YouTube videos of Professor Kitchin talking about SciMax are available.
 SciMax is on the to-be-added later list because the documentation for this project is lagging so the user has be more self-reliant.
 Hence, our recommendation to become competent with Gnu Emacs before diving into SciMax.

 ### Prelude emacs

-This variant of emacs is GNU emacs bundles with what the developer thinks are the essential, no-frills add-on packages.
+This variant of Emacs is GNU Emacs bundled with what the developer thinks are the essential, no-frills add-on packages.
 It does not ship with evil-mode.
 This variant might be appropriate for beginners.
 You need to install GNU Emacs version 26.3 first.